ahmadateya/learning-notes/README.md

 this is my notebook for taking notes on any learning material.

-* I write my notes inside the GitHub window to edit the files so the commit messages is meaningless!
+* I write my notes inside the GitHub window to edit the files so the commit messages are meaningless!